Skip to main content

 If you are still working on your table project, next, use wood stain and spread it evenly over the wooden surface.
 Once you have applied the wood stain, leave it to dry completely overnight.
 Although polyurethane is suggested to safeguard the wood before finishing, it is worth noting that this step is optional and ultimately depends on your personal preference for the wood surface.

 Great news!
 Your table is now complete.
 To achieve this wonderful piece, I purchased a set of three baskets from my local Lowe's store and utilized two of them for this project.
-One basket is specifically designated to hold K-cups, while the other is for storing coffee bean canisters and other coffee accessories.
+One basket is specifically designated to hold K-Cups, while the other is for storing coffee bean canisters and other coffee accessories.

 Once we arranged our coffee station on the table, we savored a wonderful cup of coffee.
 If this wonderful piece has sparked your interest in creating your very own coffee station table, feel free to let me know in the comments below.
 I would be more than happy to assist you.